SweetIceLolly/VB6-MemoryDC/README_EN.md

 `iBitCount`: Optional, Integer, the color bit count of the memory DC being created.
 Default is 16 bit.

 `FromHdc`: Optional, Long, the source DC handle.
+Default is 0.

 ### Return value